spoom-php/core/readme.md

 ## Exceptions
 The `Exception\*` classes used for throwing or collecting `Exception` objects.
 There are three predefined exception:

- - `Exception\Common`: Public errors.
+ - `Exception\Runtime`: Public errors.
 This MAY displayed to users
- - `Exception\Runtime`: Fixable errors with coding.
+ - `Exception\Strict`: Fixable errors with coding.
 This is for the developers
  - `Exception\System`: Unfixable errors, but can handled in code (maybe)

 Every `Exception` has an `extension`, `code`, `data`, `previous` exception and a `type`.
 Some of them inherited from the